guiferrpereira/gohiring-challenge/README.md

 `please explain Array`

-Bot understands `help` command, and remind you how use it.
+Bot understands `help` command, reminds you how to use bot.

 ## Tests